pznguin-kyun/pengufox/README.md

 ***Firefox with better UI, better privacy and security.***

-***penguinFox is Firefox config that makes Firefox more beautiful, more secure and better protect privacy by using FirefoxCSS and modded arkenfox users.js.***
+***penguinFox is Firefox config that makes Firefox more beautiful, more secure and better protect privacy by using FirefoxCSS and  arkenfox users.js.***

 ![img](https://i.imgur.com/cxtvfLg.png)